TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-blob-staticwebsite-root-not-redirecting-to-index.md

 # Why is Root not redirecting to the page set for "index document name"?

 <!--issueDescription-->
-Ensure the name and extension as set in the file name on portal is the exact same of the file in the $web container including case sensitivity.
-For Static Website file names along with extensions are case sensitive even though served over HTTP, therefore index.html != Index.html.
+Ensure the name and extension as set in the file name on portal is the exact same of the file in the $web container including case sensitivity.</br> For Static Website file names along with extensions are case sensitive even though served over HTTP, therefore index.html != Index.html.
 <!--/issueDescription-->